quictls/quictls/test/README.ssltest.md

 SSL testcases are configured in the `ssl-tests` directory.

 Each `ssl_*.cnf.dat` file contains a number of test configurations.
 These files are used to generate testcases in the OpenSSL CONF format.

 The precise test output can be dependent on the library configuration.
-The test harness generates the output files on the fly.

-However, for verification, we also include checked-in configuration outputs corresponding to the default configuration.
+For verification, we include checked-in configuration outputs corresponding to the default configuration.
 These testcases live in `test/ssl-tests/*.cnf` files.